christianhjelmslund/internship-task/README.md

 A small demonstration of how the app works: https://youtu.be/2nyJDrocwuw (it shows the user registration, event page, event info, sign up to event and the creation of new event alongside the Firebase console)

+**Notes**: No input sanitation besides checking if nil and the input sanitation that Firebase provides.
+Means a phone number can be a string for example.
+This is not a finished project at all, it's just a small demo made over a weekend